No Comments

 Community Design Center of Rochester - CDCR

-In Monroe County, from 2012-2021, over 5,000 crashes involved bicyclists and pedestrians, and ten people die on our local streets every year as a result of these crashes.
+In Monroe County, 5,262 crashes from 2013-2022 involved bicyclists and pedestrians (2,094 resulted in injury or fatality).
+On average, twelve people die on our local streets every year as a result of these crashes (an average increase of 2 people compared to our 2020-2021 statistics).

 Responding to this growing epidemic was the impetus behind the creation of our Complete Streets Makeover (CSM) program in 2018.
 Our goal is to bring attention to complete street design as one critical factor in creating streets that are safe for everyone.
 A complete street allows everyone—regardless of age, ability or mode of transportation—safe access on that street.
 It is a street shared by pedestrians, bicyclists, transit riders and motorists.